 Before I tried my hand at vegan baking, I thought there was just no possible way a vegan recipe could turn out fluffy, moist, and/or bear any semblance to the word, “delicious”.

+Flax eggs are a combination of ground flax seed and water.
 When you mix together ground flax meal and water and allow it to sit, the mixture thickens and turns into an egg-like consistency.
 This vegan flax egg can be used for a myriad of egg-replacement applications, including pancakes.

-Silver dollar pancakes – have you heard of them?
+Silver dollar pancakes.
+Have you heard of them?
 They’re mini versions of pancakes…small, round, and fluffy.
 Basically every gluten free pancake on The Roasted Root would be considered a silver dollar pancake.